 Serifs are widely used for projects or companies that require prestige and formality, such as law or accounting firms.
 However, they are also widely used by traditional and luxury brands to indicate that they are sophisticated, as in the world of automobiles, fashion, and beauty.
 Such is the case of Ralph Lauren, Zara, and Dior.
 In addition, it is often used for long texts -especially academic ones- since the imaginary line created under the text, which helps guide the eye, makes reading more comfortable than in typefaces without a finial.

 Sans Serif or Palo Seco

 These letters hardly present any contrast between their strokes.
-They are associated with commercial typography since they offer excellent results in prints with little text, such as headlines since the lack of finials makes it challenging to guide the reading of long texts.
+They are associated with commercial typography since they offer excellent results in prints with little text, such as headlines, since the lack of finials makes it challenging to guide the reading of long texts.

 They are also suitable for on-screen displays as they are perfectly legible in small sizes since the pixels make them look much cleaner than typefaces with finials.
 On screens, it is much more advisable to use text blocks with fonts without finials.
-Some of the most common fonts of this type are Arial, Bauhaus, Tahoma, Verdana, or Helvetica.
+Some of the most common fonts of this type are Arial, Bauhaus, Tahoma, Verdana, and Helvetica.
 We can see them in brands such as FedEx, Spotify, and Netflix.